ghosh17/Predictive-Analysis/README.md

 # Predictive-Analysis
 HEY!!
 Big Data and Machine Learning Platform for Predictive Maintenance to minimize downtown in Manufacturing.
-Using Hadoop, Spark, Hive, Sqoop and mysql, csv, etc wherever your data is stored
+Using Hadoop, Spark, Hive, Sqoop.
+Can access data from RDBMS database, stores in HDFS and analyses using Apache Sparks MLlib.